noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

 title: "Benthic Surveys"
 permalink: /benthic-surveys/
 layout: splash
+excerpt:  We monitor the benthos of coral reef ecosystems with imaging surveys and belt transects.
+On top of the regular triennial NCRMP survey cycles, we also investigate bleaching events as they occur.
+Benthic cover is estimated with several different systems, and integrates machine-learning to aid in annotation of benthic images.
+We have published a <a href = "https://doi.org/10.25923/d0re-9y93" target ="_blank">semi-automated CoralNet Bleaching Classifier</a>, ways to extract structural complexity from SfM imagery, and automated workflows to processs SfM imagery for annotation.
-excerpt: "We monitor the benthos of coral reef ecosystems in the Hawaiian Archipelago, Mariana Archipelago, American samoa, and the Pacific Remote Island Areas since 2000."
+# "We monitor the benthos of coral reef ecosystems in the Hawaiian Archipelago, Mariana Archipelago, American samoa, and the Pacific Remote Island Areas since 2000."
 header:
   overlay_color: "#000"
   overlay_image: https://media.fisheries.noaa.gov/2023-04/4000X3000-Fans-DTP-PIFSC.JPG